tzunghaor/settings-bundle/README.md

 ![editor](Resources/doc/editor.png)

 * Define your settings as php classes.
-* Settings are stored in database.
+* Settings are stored in database in a single table.
-* One record per setting: only one initial migration is needed.
-* GUI to edit settings, customisable in setting definition classes.
+* Bundle provides GUI to edit settings, customisable in setting definition classes.
+* Define your scopes: each scope has its own settings, setting inheritance is supported.
-* You can define scopes as a hierarchy tree - child scopes inherit settings.
+* You can define multiple collections with different settings/scopes/config.

+You can take a look in the Tests/TestProject for working examples.

 Installation